Reading the Koran

 Students' Recommendations

 "Thank you for an altogether exciting and enjoyable course in reading the Koran.
 I appreciate that you are a meticulous and careful instructor.
-But I really appreciate your ability to teach, inform, provoke, uplift, honor, engage, and inspire – all in the same setting!
+But I really appreciate your ability to teach, inform, provoke, uplift, honor, engage, and inspire all in the same setting!
 I learned a lot from this course about the Koran, and I learned a lot about the Gospel."
-(2-3-07)
+(2-3-2007)

 "What a rich experience and if I may say, it was much more than I had anticipated when I heard of a class on the Koran being taught by a Lutheran pastor in West Seattle.
 Your breadth and depth of knowledge of the Koran is formidable and I pray that opportunities for you to sit down and discuss with both Christians and Muslims will increase in the days ahead.
 I also appreciate your example of faith in word and practice."
-(2-4-07)
+(2-4-2007)

 Signing-Up for the Class

 If you are interested in this class contact Pastor Marshall by email deogloria@foxinternet.com or by telephone 206-935-6530.
-See also the video interview with Pastor Marshall on the West Seattle Blog, http://westseattleblog.com/blog/?p=7858

 Saturday Workshops

 Pastor Marshall also offers, by special arrangement, one day abbreviated versions of his class.
-These are held on Saturdays from 10 am to 3 pm.
-The cost is $10 per person, with a minimum enrollment of 20 persons.
+These are held on Saturdays from 9 am to 4 pm.
+The cost is $20 per person, with a minimum enrollment of 20 persons.
 Lunch is provided.

-TEACHING THE QUR'AN HELPS UNDERSTAND MUSLIMS
+TEACHING THE QUR'AN

 By the Rev. Ronald F. Marshall